JuliaLinhart/diffusions-for-sbi/README.md

 - **Classifier-free guidance:** it is possible to implicitly **learn the prior score** by randomly dropping the context variables during the training of the posterior score.
 This is useful in cases where the diffused prior score cannot be computed analytically.
 To do so, specify the "drop rate" in the `classifier_free_guidance` variable of the training function implemented in `sm_utils.py`.
 - **Partially factorized samplers:** `pf_nse.py` implements the `PF_NSE` class.
 It extends the `NSE` class to allow inputs with sets of context observations `x` with variable size (instead of single context observations).
 Existing samplers (e.g. `ddim`, `annealed_langevin_geffner`) are modified to split the context observations into sub sets of smaller size `n_max` before passing them to the factorized score methods, resulting in a "partially" factorized tall posterior sampler, such as `PF-NPSE` developped by [Geffner et al., 2023](https://arxiv.org/abs/2209.14249).

 These features were integrated into the scripts of the SBI benchmark experiment and results will be added to the Appendix of the paper.
+Figures can be found in the `figures/sbibm/classifier_free_guidance` and `figures/sbibm/pf_npse` folders.

 - To learn the prior score while training the posterior score model and then use it for sampling the tall posterior, run the `sbibm_posterior_estimation.py` script as explained above, and add the `--clf_free_guidance` argument in the command line.
 To generate results (compute metrics and plot figures) run the `sbibm_results_rebuttal.py`, again with added `--clf_free_guidance` argument.
 - To reproduce the `PF-NSE` experiment, use the `scicm_pf_npse.py` script.
 Figures are obtained by running the `sbibm_results_rebuttal.py` script as explained above (to compute and plot distances) with additional argument `--pf_nse`.

+### Comparison of two Langevin algorithms:
+During the rebuttal we were asked to address the limitations of Langevin Dynamics.
+To do so, we compared the algorithm proposed by [Geffner et al., 2023](https://arxiv.org/abs/2209.14249) to a (more stable) tamed ULA, as proposed by [Brosse et al. (2017)](https://inria.hal.science/hal-01648667/document).

+- To obtain samples with tamed ULA, specify `--langevin tamed` when running the `sbibm_posterior_estimation.py` script in addition to the other comand line arguments.
+- To reproduce the Figure from the paper, add the `--langevin_comparison` comand line argument when running `python sbibm_results_rebuttal.py` to compute and plot the sW and MMD distances between the estimated and true posterior samples.

+Figures can be found in the `figures/sbibm/langevin_comparison` folder.